thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 There are a couple of things to note here:

 - We use the bracket-syntax for `RouterLink` to make expressions work (if this doesn't make sense to you, you might want to read out article on [Angular 2's Template Syntax Demystified](/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html)
-- The expression takes an array where the first field is the path we want to route to and the second a hash that fills the route parameters
+- The expression takes an array where the first field is the segment that describes the path we want to route to and the second a the dynamic value which ends up as route parameter
 - In order to use `RouterLink` in the template, we added `ROUTER_DIRECTIVES` to the component

 Cool!
 We can now link to `ContactsDetailComponent`.
 However, this is only half of the story.
 We still need to teach `ContactsDetailComponent` how to access the route parameters so it can use them to load a contact object.